Cohort 4

 My name is Chris and I am originally from Southampton but grew up in Cornwall.
 I received my MPhys degree from the University of Liverpool in 2022.

 I have a keen interest in experimental physics which strengthened over the course of my master’s project, where I began to work with thin film solar cells.
-I explored the impact defects had on the performance of CdTe devices which had been passivated with varying compositions of selenium.
-This research was conducted using Deep Level Transient Spectroscopy (DLTS) and Isothermal Transient Spectroscopy (ITS) to highlight the electronically active defects.
+I explored the impact defects had on the performance of CdTe devices, which had been passivated with varying concentrations of selenium.
+This research was conducted using Deep Level Transient Spectroscopy (DLTS) and Isothermal Transient Spectroscopy (ITS) to highlight the electrically active defects.

-In my spare time I like keeping active and getting myself to as many football games as I can – which isn’t always fun being a Southampton fan!
-I also enjoy reading and watching a good box set.
+During my free time, I enjoy staying active and attending as many football games as possible – although this isn’t always fun being a Southampton fan!

 Mark de Quidt

-Hi I’m Mark, I’m from Wokingham in Berkshire.
+Hello I’m Mark, originally from Wokingham in Berkshire.

-I studied at Cardiff 2018-2021 for a BSc in Physics, during this time I gained a strong interest in Condensed matter and Semiconductor Physics.
-I enjoyed completing a research project in my final year, working on characterizing the field effects and ferromagnetic properties of an electromagnet for use in semiconductor testing.
+I studied at Cardiff 2018-2021 for a BSc in Physics.
+During this time, I gained a strong interest in Condensed matter and Semiconductor Physics.
+I enjoyed completing a research project in my final year, working on characterising the field effects and ferromagnetic properties of an electromagnet for use in semiconductor testing.

-Outside of my studies, I’m an avid skier, I spent the Winter after graduating working as an instructor and backcountry guide in Revelstoke Canada.
+Outside of my studies, I’m into hiking.
+Prior to my PhD, I worked as an instructor and backcountry guide in Revelstoke Canada.
 I also enjoy reading and cooking.

 Max Goodwin